Last Updated on August 3, 2023 by Carla Jonas

 Dangle earrings are just as their name describes them: dangly.
 Never stationery (unlike their cousins, the drop earrings), dangle earring types are characterized by their continuous movement.
 Most pieces are on the longer side, but some daintier pieces with slim chains also qualify for this category.

-Dangle earrings hang below the earlobe and can feature a variety of designs, from simple chains to tassels or ornate gem-adorned styles.
+Dangle earrings hang below the earlobe and can feature a variety of designs, from simple chains to tassels and from white dangle earrings suitable for brides to ornate gem-adorned styles.
 Extra-long designs can touch the shoulder and even the collarbone and they are often called ‘shoulder dusters’.

 Drop earrings define the types of earrings that feature a longer and slimmer silhouette, usually with a gem at the bottom (hence the name ‘drop’).
 There are many styles available on the market, but the idea behind all is an earring design that hangs vertically below the ear.